droidtecture/Droidtecture/README.txt

 ********************************************************************
-* TODO: Write conditions for usage
+* Integration Line, documents in this line are ready for master
 ********************************************************************